South Carolina SC Picture Project About the SC Picture Project

 .
 Rod Welch, who created SCIWAY, personally supported the project as a gift to the people of South Carolina.
 In 2017, the time came for the SC Picture Project to become financially independent in order to continue.

-The SC Picture Project has been placed into a 99-year trust so that it can remain online, as is, for decades to come.
-However, in order to continue documenting the state's culture and history – adding new images and articles – the SC Picture Project is working to obtain 501(c)(3) status and secure sponsorships and/or grants.
+To continue documenting the state's culture and history – adding new images and articles – the SC Picture Project is working to obtain 501(c)(3) status and secure sponsorships and/or grants.
 A crowdsourcing campaign in the spring of 2017 provided six months of funding graciously donated by supporters to allow pursuit of both.

 As the SC Picture Project moves forward, Brandon Coffey